BetterBuiltFool/event_handler/README.md

 KEYBINDS.rebind("example2", pygame.ESCAPE)
 ```

 Now, both functions will be called whenever the escape key is pressed.
+The rebind function also returns the previous key bind information, if it needs to be captured.

 For more information on pygame and key handling, including a list of key names, see [here](https://www.pygame.org/docs/ref/key.html)